Juan Travieso, Lonesome George (detail), 2012. Oil and acrylic on canvas.

 Graduate studio courses are taught at SMFA's Mission Hill Building, 160 St. Alphonsus Street, about a ten minute walk from the main campus.

-Masters of Arts in Teaching, Art Education with Tufts University
+Master of Arts in Teaching (MAT) Art Education with Tufts University

 The Master of Arts in Teaching in Art Education (MAT) program prepares the artist to teach in elementary, middle and high schools with a critical focus on both contemporary visual culture and traditional arts.
-The resources of Tufts University and SMFA combine to enhance your understanding of urban and multicultural education and to develop your capacity as a reflective studio artist.
+The resources of the Medford and Boston-SMFA campus combine to enhance your understanding of urban and multicultural education and to develop your capacity as a reflective studio artist.

 The studio component of the program intersects with art teaching methods, art education curriculum development, visual-critical studies and supervised pre-practicum internships in public schools and at the Museum of Fine Arts, Boston.
 Full-time practicum internships in urban, suburban and urban-rim communities engage MAT students in the study, analysis and production of visual culture with youth in the classroom.

-MAT students are enrolled at both SMFA and Tufts University, and graduate with an MAT degree from Tufts.
+MAT students graduate with an MAT degree from Tufts.
 You will complete a 12-month program of study in education foundations, art theory and curriculum and studio art.
 Many MAT students start with three education classes at Tufts in the summer, then take eight studio credits and two art education classes in the fall.
 They then complete their course of study in the spring with a student-teaching internship that includes a weekly seminar and an art curriculum development course.